-To vote by Absentee Ballot, you need to register to vote before leaving.
+If you want to vote by Absentee Ballot, you need to register to vote before leaving.
 Check with the Board of Elections or the Secretary of State in your home state about the procedures for voting by Absentee Ballot.
 It is important to get this information before going overseas since there are usually several steps involved with specific due dates for the Absentee Ballot.
 Remember to make a note of your Party, Ward, District, and Voter Registration Number.